green-coding-solutions/eco-ci-energy-estimation/README.md

             - Eco-CI uses the github api to post/edit PR comments and get the workflow id
             - set to github's default api, but can be changed if you are using github enterprise
         - `type`: (optional)
             - If you want filter data in the GMT Dashboard or in CarbonDB you can here manually set a type for drill-down later.
-Defaults to "machine.ci".[CarbonDB](https://www.green-coding.io/projects/carbondb/)
+Defaults to "machine.ci".
+Cannot be empty.[CarbonDB](https://www.green-coding.io/projects/carbondb/)
-            - Please note that we will add the label as a tag so you can see which steps generated how much CO2
         - `project`: (optional)
             - If you want filter data in the GMT Dashboard or in CarbonDB you can here manually set a type for drill-down later.
-Defaults to "CI/CD".[CarbonDB](https://www.green-coding.io/projects/carbondb/)
+Defaults to "CI/CD".
+Cannot be empty.[CarbonDB](https://www.green-coding.io/projects/carbondb/)
         - `machine`: (optional)
             - If you want filter data in the GMT Dashboard or in CarbonDB you can here manually set a type for drill-down later.
-Defaults to "ubuntu-latest".[CarbonDB](https://www.green-coding.io/projects/carbondb/)
+Defaults to "ubuntu-latest".
+Cannot be empty.[CarbonDB](https://www.green-coding.io/projects/carbondb/)
         - `tags`: (optional)
             - If you want filter data in the GMT Dashboard or in CarbonDB you can here manually set tags for drill-down later.
 Please supply comma separated.
 Tags cannot have commas itself or contain quotes.
 Defaults to empty.[CarbonDB](https://www.green-coding.io/projects/carbondb/)
         - `gmt-api-token`: (optional)